Our tradition began long ago

 The Hebrew University of Jerusalem

 100 Years Ago

 In the late 19th century, great thinkers came together to envision what a “Hebrew University”, could look like.
+A University of the Jewish People.
 It was a thought, a dream, to establish an exceptional institution of higher learning in Israel – well before statehood was assured.